Making Safety Simpler

 The NHSA™ designation is the first step towards a becoming a leader in the construction safety field!

-The distinguishing difference between the designations is the requirement for three (3) years of ‘field experience’ in construction, gained in Canada.
+The distinguishing difference between the designations is the requirement for three (3) years of ‘field experience’ in construction.
 Construction field experience is required for the NCSO® designation, however it is not required for the NHSA™ designation.
 NHSA™ applicants will only be required to complete the 2 days of training for the COR® Internal Auditor course, and not the student audit assignment.

 The NCSO® application became available as of January 1, 2017.
 The NHSA™ designation became available as of January 20, 2017.